Trey Kennedy: Books

-Tours

-Trey Kennedy performed at the Rialto Square Theatre in Joliet, Illinois on October 7, 2021.

 Personal life

 In September 2019, Kennedy announced his engagement to Katie Byrum, a biomedical engineer.
 Trey and Katie were married in a private ceremony on May 23, 2020.
-The day was purportedly extra special for Katie as she wore the same veil that her mother and grandmother wore on their wedding days.
-The couple welcomed their first son, Thomas, on February 28, 2023.
-Kennedy is based in Kansas City, and as a result is a fan of the Kansas City Chiefs.
-Kennedy is a Christian.
+The couple welcomed a son in February 2023 and a daughter in September 2024.
+Kennedy is based in Kansas City, and is a fan of the Kansas City Chiefs.
+He is a Christian.